Home Januvia & Janumet

 Januvia & Janumet

-Januvia and Janumet are prescription drugs that belong to a group of Type 2 diabetes drugs called incretin therapies.
+Januvia and Janumet are prescription drugs that belong to a group of Type 2 diabetes drugs called DPP-4 inhibitors.
 These drugs work by signaling the pancreas to create more insulin and decreasing the sugar made by the liver.
-They come in several different dosages.
+However, they can also cause pancreatitis and joint pain.

 Fact Checked